epfl-lara/stainless/core/src/sphinx/options.rst

   By default, the ``nativez3`` solver is picked.

-  Some solvers are specialized in proving verification conditions and will have hard time finding a counterexample in case of an invalid verification condition, whereas some are specialized in finding counterexamples, and some provide a compromise between the two.
+  Some solvers are specialized in proving verification conditions and will have a hard time finding a counterexample in the case of an invalid verification condition, whereas some are specialized in finding counterexamples, and some provide a compromise between the two.
   Also, some solvers do not as of now support higher-order functions.